by Dr. C.H.Weaver M.D. 8/2022

 Precision medicine continues to impact the lives of lung cancer patients and research into genomics and genetics have led to unprecedented progress in improving outcomes.
 Tailored treatments have emerged to match a person’s genetic makeup or a tumor’s genetic profile.
 As a result, patients with lung cancer now typically receive molecular testing that guides their physicians in determining which therapies are more likely to boost the chances of survival while limiting the potential for adverse effects.

-Results from several studies evaluating immunomodulatory approaches using anti-PD-1 and anti-PD-L1 antibodies have demonstrated promising results and are advancing the standard of care for lung cancer.
+Results from several studies evaluating immunomodulatory approaches using anti-PD-1 and anti-PD-L1 antibodies have demonstrated anti-cancer activity and are advancing the standard of care for lung cancer.
 PD-1 is a protein that inhibits certain types of immune responses.
 Drugs that block PD-1 may enhance the ability of the immune system to fight cancer and are referred to as "checkpoint inhibitors" 1-3 Recent clinical trial results suggest that combining chemotherapy with a checkpoint inhibitor may be the most effective approach.12

 About Tecentriq (atezolizumab)